micky-26/micky-26/README.md

 <p>I'm an aspiring Data Analyst with a strong background in Advanced Excel, SQL, Python and Power BI.
 Proficient in programming languages such as Python and SQL with experience in developing data-driven solutions to complex business problems.</p>

+- You can find my projects here <a href = 'https://www.kaggle.com/michandra'>Kaggle</a>
 - I’m currently working on upgrading my skills in **Data Analysis**
 - I am a postgraduate in **Computer Science**
 - I like to build interactive dashboards and tell **narratives behind**